drshahizan/Python_EDA/Malaysia EDA/team 18/readme.md

   TITLE: POPULATION IN MALAYSIA FROM 2010-2019<br>
 </h2>
 <p align="center">
   The dataset is about the population in Malaysia from 2010-2019.
 We retrieved the dataset from www.dosm.gov.my and we analysed the dataset find out about the growth of population in Malaysia.
-We used Python language and various libraries such as matplotlib, pandas, seaborn and stats model formula API to make sure the analysis can be done.,br>
+We used Python language and various libraries such as matplotlib, pandas, seaborn and stats model formula API to make sure the analysis can be done.<br>
 </p>

 This dataset contains 1700 records and 6 columns which are: